 |Up to 1 Million|| - ||$350

 To remain a certified Women Business Enterprise of WBENC, annual recertification is a requirement.
 This will ensure continuity of

 your certified status.
 A site visit to your business will be conducted every three years as part of the re-certification process.
 An

 on-line WBENC re-certification application must be completed and

 mailed in to the Women's Business Enterprise Council PA-DE-sNJ along with the required documents and the appropriate processing fee based on

 the scale listed above.
-You need to submit all information no later than two months prior to your expiration.
+You can submit your recertification application 120 days prior to your expiration date.